theappbusiness/TABCommunicate/README.md

 ###TABCommunicatorDelegate

 The TABCommunicatorDelegate will receive updates when an object is sent and when the connection did update.
+It is also in charge of deciding if we trust a peer enough to connect to it based on their certificate.

 ```swift
 extension ViewController: TABCommunicateDelegate {